shapeshed/jekyll.shapeshed.com/_posts/2006-06-01-goodbye_internet_explorer_hacks_well_maybe.md

 ---
 layout: post
 title: Goodbye Internet Explorer Hacks (well maybe)
-excerpt: "I had to do a template today and I took the opportunity to code using no hacks.
+description: "I had to do a template today and I took the opportunity to code using no hacks.
 With the impending launch of Internet Explorer 7 there are going to be many sites that won't render properly because of existing Internet Explorer hacks. "
 categories: [XHTML, CSS, Microsoft, Browsers]
 ---
 ![IE7 Logo][1]